Skip to main content

 • Staff Only

-The collection is divided into three boxes.
-The first box houses correspondence (including letters, postcards, cards, and V-mail) written between Private Clifford Keenan and his mother, father, and grandmother between October 1942 and July 1944.
-The second box contains correspondence with friends, cards and postcards, military memorabilia, photographs, and photocopies of letters.
-The third box houses such oversized materials as a letter, a framed photograph, and some of Keenan's military decorations, including a campaign ribbon awarded to soldiers who served in at least one D-Day Invasion event where they were under fire and participated in a naval landing.
+The bulk of correspondence (including letters, postcards, cards, and V-mail) is written between Keenan and his mother, father, and grandmother between October 1942 and July 1944.
+Other correspondence includes letters with friends, cards and postcards, military memorabilia, photographs, and photocopies of letters.
+There is also oversized materials including a framed photograph and some of Keenan's military decorations including a campaign ribbon awarded to soldiers who served in at least one D-Day Invasion event where they were under fire and participated in a naval landing.

 Dates